-- On: the computer is on (even if the display is off). - Blinking: the computer is in Standby mode.
-(Steady amber light on some models.) - Off: the computer is off or in Hibernate mode.
+- On: the computer is on (even if the display is off). - Blinking: the computer is in Standby mode. - Off: the computer is off or in Hibernate mode.

 2. Hard disk drive activity.

 • Blue: the computer is accessing the hard disk drive.